The Bankrate promise

-To earn the most cash back with this card possible, you’ll want to familiarize yourself with the Discover 5 percent calendar for 2020.
-Below, you can compare Discover calendar details for 2019 to see which spending categories remain consistent over time.
+If your goal is maximizing your rewards, you’ll want to familiarize yourself with the 2023 Discover cash back calendar so far and compare previous years’ calendar details to see which spending categories have remained consistent over time.

 How to activate Discover categories